 - Research on methods of empirical social research

 - Sociopsychological research

 Empirical-analytical research with a quantitative focus, methodological diversity as well as interdisciplinarity are the linchpins of research conducted within the department and the School of Social Sciences.
 The School of Social Sciences closely collaborates with GESIS Leibniz Institute for the Social Sciences and the Centre for European Economic Research (ZEW).

-Topical coursework is complemented by training in methods of empirical social research.
+The CDSS PhD Program in Sociology offers courses in topical coursework complemented by training in methods of empirical social research.
 Advanced courses provide students with the tools for rigorous and thorough theoretical and empirical analysis.
 They learn how to deal with event history and panel data, experimental and survey designs, network analysis, game theory and causal analysis.
 CDSS courses catalog